engineerbaz/DevOps-09-Training/Labs/Docker/1-Installation.md

 Latest
 `sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin`

+Check status of Docker

+`sudo systemctl status docker`

+and make it ready in start
+`sudo systemctl enable docker`

 ### 3. Verify that the Docker Engine installation is successful by running the hello-world image.

 `sudo docker run hello-world`